 Many of us work from home.
 I’m sharing four practices from lessons I learned over the years.
 When put into practice, they will improve your “working from home” experience.

 Working from home gives you the freedom to create your own schedule.
 Creating your own schedule is not the same as working whenever.
 Working whenever you want leads to blurred lines and burnout.
 You end up always being on and miss out on crucial rest and recovery.
 When this happens your productivity and well-being suffer.

 I burned out several times and now better recognize the signs.
 I learned to create habits to help me be more intentional with my time.

 - Create a schedule.
 My office hours are from 9am – 6pm CST.

 Being organized helps with clarity, focus, and productivity.
 You don’t need a lot of accessories or pretty things to do great work.
 I have a little black desk, laptop, planner, journal, and G2 pilot pen.
-These have served me the best over the past 5 years and make it easy to work anywhere.
+These have served me the best over the years and make it easy to work anywhere.

-- I keep all my earbuds easily accessible in a jar on my desk.
+- I keep my earbuds easily accessible in a jar on my desk.
 Charging cords are wrapped to the side.

 - Get exercise EVERY day.
 Those endorphins give you energy.
 This can be stretching, yoga, cardio, walking your dog, etc. The key is to break a sweat.
 Your accomplishments in exercise translate back to your work.
 I do cardio 4x/week for 45 minutes and the benefits physically and mentally have paid off.
-I have a gym in my building, but I can stretch and do weights in my home.
+I have a gym in my building, but I stretch and do weights in my home.